thejano/laravel-filterable/README.md

 ```

 <br>

-- When we create a Query Filter directly you can pass filterable class as parameter to auto insert into`$filters` property.
+- When we create a Query Filter directly you can pass the Filterable class as a parameter to auto-insert into`$filters` property.

 ```bash
 php artisan make:query-filter PublishedQueryFilter --filterable=PostsFilterable